intelliot/x-address-proposal/src/README.md

 //      address/tag/network/expiration changes the first several characters of
 //      the resulting address;
 //    - Append the tag next for easy parsing.
-//      To get the tag, take everything between DELIMITER and 'r'
+//      To get the tag, take everything between SEPARATOR and 'r'
 //      (since a classic address will always start with 'r').
 //      Notice that if we had put the tag after the address, we would
-//      need to add a second delimiter to avoid ambiguity: the numbers
+//      need to add a second separator to avoid ambiguity: the numbers
 //      1-9 are all valid base58 characters in our alphabet.
 //      An added benefit of this approach is that the tag, in the middle
 //      of the string, (correctly) appears to be opaque and not user-editable.
 //    - Finish with the classic address. const tagString = this.tag !== undefined ? this.tag.toString() : '';
-return new XAddress(networkByte.toString() + checksumAndExpirationBase58 + DELIMITER + tagString + this.classicAddress);
+return new XAddress(networkByte.toString() + checksumAndExpirationBase58 + SEPARATOR + tagString + this.classicAddress);
 ```

-This requires some supporting code; please [view the full implmentation here](./src/x-address.ts).
+This requires some supporting code; please [view the full implementation here](./src/x-address.ts).

 To run the example (requires node.js and npm):